 - Handful fresh coriander/cilantro

-Gather the ingredients.
-Mix all the spices including the Ras al Hanout together in a small bowl.
+For the spice mixture, mix all the spices including the Ras al Hanout together in a small bowl.
 Heat a large frying pan, sprinkle spice mix in and cook for one minute, shaking the pan constantly and taking care not to burn.
-Once cooked tip the spice mix into a screw-top jar and put to one side.
+Once cooked, tip the spice mix into a screw-top jar and set aside.

-Dry the shoulder pieces with a little kitchen paper, place into a bowl, add the yogurt, mint, garlic and stir well.
-Cover with a tea towel, place in the fridge and leave to marinade for a minimum of three hours, even better, overnight.
+Pat the chunks of goat meat dry with paper towel and place into a bowl.
+Add the yogurt, mint, garlic and stir well.
+Cover, and place in the fridge and leave to marinade for a minimum of three hours, even better, overnight.

-Heat the butter and 4 tbsp. of the oil in a heatproof casserole dish, add the onions and cook gently for 5 mins until soft.
+When ready to cook the meat, heat the butter and 4 tbsp. of the oil in a heavy bottom pot, add the onions and cook gently for 5 mins until soft.
 Add the ginger, 3 tablespoons of the spice mix from the jar you made earlier, and stir, add the tomato paste and stir again.

-Remove the meat from the marinade onto a plate.
-Reheat the casserole dish on the stove, add the remaining oil and once hot, add the shoulder meat and fry for several minutes until the meat is lightly browned.
+Reheat the pot over medium high heat, add the remaining oil and once hot, add the cubed meat and fry for several minutes until the meat is lightly browned.

-Pour the sauce over the meat, bring to the boil and cook for 5 minutes.
-Cover the casserole with a lid and place in the middle of the preheated oven.
+Cover the pot with its lid and place in the middle of the preheated oven.
 Cook for 4 hours, stirring occasionally and making sure the meat is always covered with the sauce.
 If the sauce is drying up, add a little boiling water and lower the heat.

 After the 4 hours, remove from the oven, the meat should be soft and tender (if not, return to the oven for a little longer).
-Check the seasoning and leave to stand for ten minutes.
-Before serving, chop the coriander and add to the stew.
-Serve the stew with grilled Moroccan flatbreads and or/ plain boiled rice to soak up the lovely sauce.
+Check the seasoning and season with additional salt, if needed.
+Before serving, chop the fresh cilantro and add to the stew.
+Serve with grilled Moroccan flatbreads and or/ plain boiled rice to soak up the lovely sauce.